William Downie Stewart Sr.: Political career

 The resignation of Robert Stout triggered a by-election in the City of Dunedin electorate.

 Stewart won the 14 July 1879 by-election with a majority of 163 votes over his great friend Charles Reeves and entered Parliament.
 He was offered the position of Attorney-General, but declined.

 Stewart was confirmed in the same electorate in the 1879 general election on 2 September.
 The three-member electorate was contested by six candidates.
 Thomas Dick, Richard Oliver and Stewart received 1140, 1044 and 989 votes, respectively.
 Stewart had a margin of 245 votes to the fourth-placed candidate.

 At the 1881 general election, he contested the newly formed Dunedin West electorate, but lost against Dick, who had a majority of eight votes (459 and 451 votes for Dick and Stewart, respectively).
 At the 1884 general election, he again contested the Dunedin West electorate against Dick, and this time Stewart was successful, receiving 508 versus 481 votes for Dick.
 The pair once contested this electorate in the 1887 general election.
 Stewart and Dick received 706 and 697 votes, respectively – a majority of nine for Stewart.

 Stewart retired from Parliament in 1890 at the end of the electoral term, and was appointed to the Legislative Council.
-He was appointed from 22 January 1891 as one of seven new members (including Harry Atkinson himself) appointed to the Council by the outgoing fourth Atkinson Ministry; a move regarded by Liberals as a stacking of the upper house against the new government.
+He was appointed from 22 January 1891 as one of seven new members (including Harry Atkinson himself) appointed to the council by the outgoing fourth Atkinson Ministry; a move regarded by Liberals as a stacking of the upper house against the new government.
 These were the last life-appointment made to the Legislative Council by Lord Onslow.

 His father in law, George Hepburn was also a Member of Parliament.
-He represented the Roslyn electorate from 1866–69.
+He represented the Roslyn electorate from 1866 to 1869.

 His son, William Downie Stewart Jr, represented Dunedin West for nearly 20 years, was Minister of Finance and at one time acting Prime Minister.